fdicarlo/RHCSA_cs/chapters/030-Understand-and-use-essential-tools-draft.markdown

 ## Locate, read, and use system documentation including man, info, and files in /usr/share/doc.

-Man pages, docs, and info are all saving graces on the exams (Thanks to Gianluca for this tips).
+Man pages, docs, and info are all saving graces on the exams (Thanks to Gianluca[^030-1] for this tips).

 The most commonly used help pages are man pages.